grubdragon/Gravity/_posts/2017-09-30-python-subs-easy.markdown

 #=> prints '5' to STDOUT.
 {% endhighlight %}

-### Self-note: Looking through the entire usage, if I ever make a python video player, I might give this lib a whirl.
+> Self-note: Looking through the entire usage, if I ever make a python video player, I might give this lib a whirl.

 I guess we've solved part 1!
 Pysrt easily parses the srt file!
 Time to add code!
 There isn't much to add here though; just some import statements, a line to open the subtitles.
-Now for part 2: `Implementing logic..ummm...`
+Now for part 2: <b>Implementing logic to..ummm...</b>

 Yes, so, what I mean by part 2 is that we'd need the difference in times between consecutive subtitles.
 Also, we'd need the amount of time a subtitle should be displayed.
 So how can we approach the problem?
 Lets start off with a new function, that can scale your time in hours, minutes, seconds and milliseconds to a common metric.
 Lets say, to seconds.